andrew2263/News/README.md

 ## Features
 SPA displaying the news according to priority and category, sorted by date in descending order.
 You may add and delete comments to each article, also you may add news.

-## Tecchnologies used
+## Technologies used
-- ReactJS
+- React
 - React-Router
-- React ContextAPI
+- React Context API
 - Firebase: storage, hosting, realtime database

 ## Available Scripts